jrodrigv/KSPx64TotalUnfixer/README.md

   4.Click on Unfix

-  5.If the security warning appears uncheck "Always ask before opening this file" otherwise you are going to get this message for each dll, and you do not want that ;)

-  6.Wait until it has finished
+  5.Wait until it has finished

-  7.Enjoy the x64 version
+  6.Enjoy the x64 version

 License
 -------